What is a “Drama Triangle“, aka “Karpman Triangle“, and how to get out of it ?

 - “you’ll go home when you’re done doing your job !”

-- values the Victim’s dependent relationship, because without it he does not exist
+- values the Victim’s dependent relationship, because without it he or she does not exist

 - relieves the Victim of his or her responsibility by taking on the task of thinking and acting in his or her place